glouw/blog/about.md

 image processing, and video game development.

-I have four years of engineering experience, some of which I spent in the class III medical industry and heavy duty machinery industry.
+I have four years of engineering experience, some of which I spent in the class III medical device industry and heavy duty machinery industry.

 I most recently worked as a firmware developer doing silicon validation for Intel.